romainbellande/t3-poc/README.md

 #### Setup

-1. Run `pnpm authentik:setup` to create the initial user.
+1. Run `npm run authentik:setup` to create the initial user.
 2. Use the wizards button to create a new application with a provider.
 Setup using the explicit authentication flow.

 ### Shadcn